altugkarakurt/kaggle-submissions/digit_recognition/MNIST-README.md

 Since I've been down this road before during my undergrad I knew the fancy tricks like chasing rotational invariance or bootstrapping do small improvements only.
 I only did scaling to map all pixel values in [0,1] instead of [0,255] and reshped them from 1D vectors to the original square images.

 ## Learning Model
 Instead of using such feature engineering methods to improve a dumb learning methdos like fully connected MLP (which I did back in the day and learned a lot), I just followed Yann LeCun's classic convolutional neural network.
+I used `keras` with `Tensorflow` and thinking about how painful it was to write a CNN myself (which I ended up giving up), I felt like I got away with something!
+This was my first experience with keras, but it certainly won't be the last.